codeforamerica/ohana-web-search/CUSTOMIZE.md

 In that file, you can customize much of the user-facing text on the website.
 Most of the text should be ready to go, but there is one specific setting you should customize: the [location](https://github.com/smcgov/SMC-Connect/blob/master/config/locales/en.yml#L28) value under `branding`.

-## Language Translation Services
-The application uses Google Translate for free language translation of the site.
-The Google Website Translator Gadget appears in the footer of the site and provides free translation of the site into dozens of languages.
-By default, six major language translation links are provided (in their native script) on the upper-right of the homepage.
-A number of aspects related to translation can be customized:

-- **Homepage language links**.
-The language translation links on the homepage can be added, removed, and edited in `config/settings.yml`.

-- **Support for non-English keyword searches**.
-If you want your users to be able to enter a keyword search in a language other than English, do the following:
-  1. Uncomment the Google Translate related lines in `app/controllers/locations_controller.rb`.
-  2. Add a `GOOGLE_TRANSLATE_API_KEY` in `config/application.yml`.
-Follow the directions in that file for obtaining an API key from Google. **NOTE: GOOGLE CHARGES FOR THIS FEATURE.**

-- **Change the gadget layout**.
-If you want to change the Google Website Translator Gadget's layout, two of the layouts provided by Google are supported: InlineLayout.VERTICAL and InlineLayout.HORIZONTAL.
-One or the other can be set in `assets/javascripts/application.js`.

 ## Pagination
 The pagination of search results is handled by the [Kaminari](https://github.com/amatsuda/kaminari) gem.